SeleniumHQ/docker-selenium/README.md

 Grid has a default session timeout of 300 seconds, where the session can be on a stale state until it is killed.
 You can use `SE_NODE_SESSION_TIMEOUT` to overwrite that value in seconds.

+### Session request timeout

+A new session request is placed in the Session Queue before it is processed, and the request sits in the queue until a matching slot is found across the registered Nodes.
+However, the new session request might timeout if no slot was found.
+By default, a request will stay in the queue up to 300 seconds before it a timeout is reached.
+In addition, an attempt to process the request is done every 5 seconds (by default).

+It is possible to override those values through environment variables in the Hub and the SessionQueue (`SE_SESSION_REQUEST_TIMEOUT` and `SE_SESSION_RETRY_INTERVAL`).
+For example, a timeout of 500 seconds would be `SE_SESSION_REQUEST_TIMEOUT=500` and a retry interval of 2 seconds would be `SE_SESSION_RETRY_INTERVAL=2`.

 ### Increasing session concurrency per container

 By default, only one session is configured to run per container through the `SE_NODE_MAX_SESSIONS` environment variable.
 It is